 A crocodile’s jaw crushes down on its victim with 3,700 pounds per square inch of force.
 That’s more than three-and-a-half times the bite of a lion and 25 times that of a human.
 Historically, crocodile attacks are 100 times deadlier than shark attacks—and far more frequent—ranging from harrowing individual confrontations to a mass attack on World War II soldiers.
-Living on four different continents and hunting both in water and on land, crocodiles have inspired fear for millennia.
+Living on five different continents and hunting both in water and on land, crocodiles have inspired fear for millennia.
 But there have been numerous incidents where, against all odds, humans have defeated these ancient reptiles.

 1. Saltwater crocodiles are giant and deadly—avoid them.